Chart Color Schemes

 Palmwoods ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Palmwoods, as per the data provided, had a lower cultural diversity compared to the average.
-It was found that 81.8% of its population were born in Australia, with 90.5% being citizens, and 96.0% speaking English only at home.
-Christianity was the predominant religion in Palmwoods, comprising 48.2% of the population, which is slightly higher than the regional average of 44.6%.
+Palmwoods, surveyed in June 2016, showed low cultural diversity with 81.8% of residents born in Australia, 90.5% being citizens, and 96.0% speaking English only at home.
+Christianity was the dominant religion, practiced by 48.2%.
+This is slightly higher than the regional average of 44.6%.

 Frequently Asked Questions - Diversity